create site filters to convert site metadata to eml packages

 starting this process.

-#6 Updated by Duane Costa about 15 years ago
+Updated by Duane Costa over 18 years ago

 A number of metadata conversion applications were implemented by David

 Blankman, with the help of two graduate students, to help sites convert their

 native metadata to EML.
 One application was successfully used at the Hubbard